junxit/us-congress-bills-116/bill.md

     - **(E)** Terrorist and violent extremists’ abuse of digital platforms, including the use of such platforms to promote themselves, share propaganda, and glorify real-world acts of violence.
     - **(F)** Disinformation campaigns coordinated by inauthentic accounts or individuals to influence United States elections.
     - **(G)** The sale of counterfeit products.
-- **(b)** *Report to Congress* Not later than 6 months after the completion of the study required pursuant to subsection (a), the Commission shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on its website, a report that contains—
+- **(b)** *Report to Congress* Not later than 6 months after the completion of the study required pursuant to subsection (a), the Commission shall submit to the Committee on Energy and Commerce and the Committee on Science, Space, and Technology of the House of Representatives, and the Committee on Commerce, Science, and Transportation of the Senate, and make publicly available on its website, a report that contains—
   - **(1)** the results of the study conducted under subsection (a);
   - **(2)** recommendations on how artificial intelligence may be used to address the online harms described in subsection (a)(2);
   - **(3)** recommendations on what reasonable policies, practices, and procedures may be implemented to utilize artificial intelligence to address such online harms; and